nrxus/tag/README.md

 heavy lifting of triggering activities.
 This separation makes `tag` itself extendable to other forms of clients in the future.

-`tag` exposes 3 functions, `file`, `network`, and `process`.
+`tag` exposes 3 functions, `file`, `network`, and `fork`.
 All of these functions output one or more `Log` structs or an error if one occured. `Log` has all the relevant data for the triggered activity and it is ready to be serialized into whatever format a client might need.
 Note that the timestamp on the various activities are all gathered immediately after the activity has been triggered so a delay is expected.